 At the outbreak of the Civil War, Stuart received a promotion to captain in the United States Army, but quickly resigned to join the Confederate Army once Virginia seceded.
 He entered the Confederate Army as a colonel and served under Lieutenant General Stonewall Jackson.
 Stuart’s father-in-law remained loyal to the United States, which caused a long-standing rift in the family.
 Stuart wrote to his brother-in-law, future Brigadier General John Rogers Cooke, saying that Philip “will regret it but once, and that will be continuously.”
 The animosity between these two men became so great that Stuart changed the name of his toddler son from Philip St. George Cooke Stuart to James Ewell Brown Stuart, Jr. Father-in-law and son-in-law never spoke again.

-Stuart’s tremendous assistance during the early Battles of First Bull Run and the Seven Days’ resulted in his promotion in 1862 to Major General and placed in command of the cavalry brigade of the Army of Northern Virginia.
+Stuart’s tremendous assistance during the early Battles of First Bull Run and the Seven Days’ resulted in his promotion in 1862 to major general and placed in command of the cavalry brigade of the Army of Northern Virginia.
 He proved to be such a successful reconnaissance and troop leader that on a few occasions, his Confederate cavalry completely circled Union troops and once returned with 1,200 enemy horses.
-However, Stuart ruined his reputation during the Battle of Gettysburg in July 1863.
-Instead of obeying General Lee’s orders to act as a screen and gather intelligence, the cavalry leader took off on a raid and became so delayed that his cavalry troops failed to provide any real assistance during the battle.
+However, Stuart reputation was marred during the Gettysburg Campaign, during which he led his men on a raid that prevented them from providing reconnaissance to Robert E. Lee and forced him to miss much of the battle.
 Stuart only lived to see action for one more year, being mortally wounded on May 11, 1864 in an attempt to protect Richmond during the Battle of Yellow Tavern.
 Major General J.E.B.
 Stuart succumbed to his wound on May 12.

 The Richmond City Council wasted no time in initiating a memorial process for J.E.B.
 Stuart, passing a resolution to create a committee to design and erect a monument for the late cavalry leader two days after his death.
 In 1866, the Stuart Monumental Association formed with the intent on placing a monument at Stuart’s gravesite in Richmond’s Hollywood Cemetery.
 However, Edward Valentine previously created a bust of the late Confederate leader which was deemed a sufficient monument for time being, so the Stuart Monumental Association disbanded.
 Another 25 years passed before another memorial effort reemerged.
 Inspiration for the J.E.B.
 Stuart Monument came from a memorial erected by employees of the Chesapeake and Ohio Railway to honor its former president Brigadier General Williams C. Wickham, who served underneath Stuart.
 Not to be outdone, Stuart’s former cavalrymen formed the Veteran Cavalry Association of the Army of Northern Virginia on October 2, 1891 and tasked themselves to create a monument to their leader.

-The Panic of 1893 stalled the project’s development until 1896, when the United Confederate Veterans held a reunion and which motivated the Association to generate public awareness of the project - eventually receiving $20,000 in total from the Richmond City Council and the Virginia General Assembly.
+The Panic of 1893 stalled the project’s development until 1896, when the United Confederate Veterans held a reunion which motivated the Association to generate public awareness of the project - eventually receiving $20,000 in total from the Richmond City Council and the Virginia General Assembly.
 In 1903, the Association commissioned an equestrian statue design by Frederick Moynihan, and one year later settled on a site along Monument Avenue at the intersection of Lombardy and Franklin Streets.
 During the United Confederate Veteran’s reunion in the summer of 1907, the J.E.B.
 Stuart Monument was unveiled in a ceremony attended by Flora Stuart and the widow of Stonewall Jackson, along with a crowd of Confederate veterans.
-Stuart's aide de camp, Theodore Garrett, gave the keynote speech during which he extolled Stuart's patriotism and pure life, heroic spirit, and glorious memory, and recounted his military encounters from before and throughout the Civil War.
+Stuart's aide de camp, Theodore Garrett, gave the keynote speech during which he extolled Stuart's "patriotism and pure life," "heroic spirit," and "glorious memory," and recounted his military encounters from before and throughout the Civil War.